deva-ydv/taskflow_internshala_assignment/README.md

-# Built with the assistance of AI tools (ChatGPT, Claude); I fully understand and implemented the project myself.

----

 # TaskFlow — Scalable REST API with Auth & RBAC

 A production-ready backend API built with **Node.js + Express + MongoDB**, featuring JWT authentication, role-based access control (RBAC), full CRUD, Swagger docs, and a React frontend.
 Built as part of the Backend Developer Intern assignment.